Updated: 4/15/2020 | North Face Review

 #1 Size: TNF runs true to size (TTS).
 I wear a size 6 in lululemon a size small in TNF.
 If you’re in between sizes, go a size down as the fabric has a bit of stretch to them.

 #2 Style: I tested the high waisted tights.
 TNF also offers a wide range of clothing and gear for women, men, girls and boys.
 The brand is known for their insulated jackets, adventure tents and backpacks.

 #3 Inseam: The inseam of the tights were 28″ and could be worn over my ankle.
 I am 5’5″ for reference and felt the leggings were very long.

 #4 Rise: The pants have a high rise fit with the top of the waistband fitting 1.25″ above my navel.

 #5 Waistband: The tall waistband measures 5.25″ and covers EVERYTHING.
 If you are looking to slim down your waist and cover your muffin top, these pants would be excellent.
-I would even say it’s taller than usual due to the high rise fit of the pant.
 The waistband can be worn folded over for a mid to low-rise look.

 - Fabric Content: 88% polyester/12% spandex made with FlashDry™

 - Fabric Feel: The fabric feels thick and very durable.
 The fabric was also very stretchy.
 These leggings are very comfortable and the contoured pattern really allows my legs to stand out.
 I would compare it to Dharma Bums or Inner Fire fabric.
 Both are also white backed.

 - Fabric Performance:

 - Quick Drying